ripperhe/Bob/README.en.md

 **The last open source version is `0.2.0`.
 If you want to view it, you can clone the repository and view it in the `archive_0.2.0` folder**

 Bob is still very young, and there may be various problems, big and small.
-If you have any questions or suggestions, you can directly raise issues, or join the QQ group **459542798** ~
+If you have any questions or suggestions, you can directly raise issues, or [join the QQ group](https://ripperhe.gitee.io/bob/#/general/contact) ~

 [Praise list](https://ripperhe.gitee.io/bob/#/general/reward)